infrapot/hykube/README.md

 ## Project goals

-The goal of the project is to rework controller management mechanisms in Kubernetes to provide more control over the management of resources, achieving control of over 100,000+ nodes/resources.
+The goal of the project is to rework controller management mechanisms in Kubernetes to provide more control over the management of resources, with a goal of achieving control of over 100,000+ nodes/resources.
 Close compliance with Kubernetes (K8S) is desired.

-That's why the project keeps the K8S API server and comes with a suite of additional commands to control the resource synchronization process, like [OpenTofu](https://opentofu.org/) does, with three separate steps:
+That's why the project provides an extension of K8S API server and comes with a suite of additional commands to control the resource synchronization process, like [OpenTofu](https://opentofu.org/) does, with three separate steps:

 1. Write: Describe necessary resources, which can be cloud resources but also other parts of an infrastructure.
 2. Plan: Create an execution plan describing the infrastructure it will create, update, and delete, based on the configuration and existing infrastructure.
 3. Apply: On approval, perform proposed operations in the correct order, respecting resource dependencies.

-## Kubernetes limitations
+## Project reasons - Kubernetes limitations

 Kubernetes does not handle the management of hyperscale numbers of resources well.
 [As stated in the documentation](https://kubernetes.io/docs/setup/best-practices/cluster-large/) for version 1.30.0, it can support up to:
 * 5,000 nodes